lawquarter/Claude-Podcast/readme.md

 ## Overview

-The AI Content Generator is a Flask-based web application that leverages artificial intelligence to create podcast scripts and news articles from user-provided content.
+The Claude Opus Podcast Generator is a Flask-based web application that leverages artificial intelligence to create podcast scripts and news articles from user-provided content.
 It utilizes the Anthropic API for text generation and the ElevenLabs API for text-to-speech conversion, allowing users to generate both written and audio content.

 ## Features